kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 - The "user" documentation was locked into the TypeDoc site and theme
 - While TypeDoc was customizable, it was still hard to do more complex things like custom components (think MDX which is React + Markdown)
-- It just wasn't cohesive--we had a main site and you'd expect to find docs hosted under there.
-It would take a lot of work to customize the TypeDoc theme enough to make it feel like a natural part of the site.
+- It wasn't cohesive--we had a separate main site and you'd expect to find docs there.

 We needed to do something different and _ideally_ have these user docs hosted within the main site **but still maintain the ability to easily link to API docs**.

 ## Migrating to Gatsby.js

- Awhile back, I converted our site to be statically generated using [Gatsby.js](https://gatsbyjs.org) and this has proved to be a good decision.
+ Awhile back, I converted the site to be statically generated using [Gatsby.js](https://gatsbyjs.org) and this has proved to be a good decision.
 Gatsby allows us to customize all the aspects of the site including the way we generate documentation.

 Gatsby uses a GraphQL-based sourcing architecture where you can add any kind of "source" of data--this could be Wordpress, the GitHub API, or basically _any_ external piece of data you wanted.
 These source plugins take the data from one place and _transform_ it into GraphQL nodes that Gatsby can understand and make available to your pages statically.
 This makes Gatsby incredibly versatile and customizable using a consistent architecture.